 The Nikon 85mm f/1.4D is not a sole example of a beautiful lens design that results in so much depth.
 Even the Nikon 50mm f/1.4D classic added a dimension to photographs its modern counterparts cannot:

-Look at how smoothly focus transitions from sharp to creamy – the subject looks stunning at f/2.8, while the background adds both depth and tonality to the image, creating a very life-like 3D effect.
-Even the out of focus regions of the cat (specifically its darker fur spots), has distinct lines that do not appear “muddy” and “washed out”, something we often see too much on modern lenses.
+Look at how smoothly the focus transitions from sharp to creamy – the subject looks stunning at f/2.8, while the background adds both depth and tonality to the image, creating a very life-like 3D effect.
+Even the out-of-focus regions of the cat (specifically its darker fur spots) have distinct lines that do not appear “muddy” and “washed out”, something we often see too much on modern lenses.
 Having shot with the Sigma 50mm f/1.4 Art, I saw so much of this behavior in photographs, that it was seriously disturbing.
 The Sigma 50mm f/1.4 Art is a beast with way too many corrective lens elements, making it a lifeless and dull lens that is only capable of rendering flat images in the field.
 I am yet to see a beautiful image from this lens for that reason alone!